Learning how to start a blog has the potential to drastically change your life.

 The cool thing about blogging is that there is a near limitless number of ways to make money.

-- Allowing companies to buy sponsored posts on your website
+- Allow companies to buy sponsored posts on your website

 - Affiliate marketing